Which of the following is the correct Lewis dot structure for the... | Channels for Pearson+

 Multiple Choice

-Which of the following is the correct Lewis dot structure for the azide ion (N₃⁻)?
+Which of the following is the correct Lewis dot structure for the phosphate ion (PO₄³⁻) with formal charges?

 A